MaibornWolff/database-performance-comparison/README.md

 * `--tables`: To simulate how the databases behave if inserts are done to several tables this option can be changed from `single` to `multiple` to have the test write into four instead of just one table
 * `--num-inserts`: The number of inserts each worker should do, by default 10000 to get a quick result.
 Increase this to see how the databases behave under constant load.
 Also increase the timout option accordingly
 * `--timeout`: How long should the script wait for the insert test to complete in seconds.
 Default 600.
 Increase accordingly if you increase the number of inserts
+* `--batch`: Switch to batch mode (for postgres this means manual commits, for arangodb using the [batch api](https://docs.python-arango.com/en/main/batch.html)).
+Specify the number of inserts per transaction/batch
 * `--extra-option`: Extra options to supply to the test scripts, can be used multiple times.
 Currently only used for ArangoDB (see below)

 If the test takes too long and the timeout is reached or the script runs into any problems it will crash.
 To clean up you must then manually uninstall the simulator by running `helm uninstall dbtest`.